konstantink83/kmp-codelabs/giphy-app-2-en.md

     )
 }
 ```
-Above there is a field mapping from network entity to domain entity - it will reduce the number of edits if API has been changed.
+Above, there is a field mapping from the network entity to domain entity - it will reduce the number of edits if the API changes.
 The application doesn't depend on API implementation.

 #### NewsRepository -> GifRepository
-Let's change `NewsRepository` to `GifRepository` with the following content:
+Let's change `NewsRepository` to `GifRepository` as follows:
 ```kotlin
 class GifRepository internal constructor(
     private val gifsApi: GifsApi